Introduction

 • Health Data

-• Performance of a contract with you
+• Performance of Contract

-• Express consent (voluntary)
+• Express Consent

-Monitoring student absences.
+Monitoring student attendance.

 • Identity Data